continuedev/continue/CONTRIBUTING.md

 nvm use
 ```

+#### Fork the Continue Repository with All Branches

+1. Go to the [Continue GitHub repository](https://github.com/continuedev/continue) and fork it to your GitHub account. **Ensure all branches are included in the fork**.

+2. Clone your forked repository to your local machine.
+Use: `git clone https://github.com/YOUR_USERNAME/continue.git`

+3. Navigate to the cloned directory and switch to the **preview** branch.
+Execute: `git checkout preview`, then create your feature/fix branch from there, like so: `git checkout -b 123-my-feature-branch`

+4. When you're ready to submit your changes, send your pull request specifically to the **preview** branch.

 #### VS Code

-1. Clone and open in VS Code the Continue repo `https://github.com/continuedev/continue`

-2. Open the VS Code command pallet (`cmd/ctrl+shift+p`) and select `Tasks: Run Task` and then select `install-all-dependencies`
+1. Open the VS Code command pallet (`cmd/ctrl+shift+p`) and select `Tasks: Run Task` and then select `install-all-dependencies`

-3. Start debugging:
+2. Start debugging:

    1. Switch to Run and Debug view
    2. Select `Extension (VS Code)` from drop down